TaraMathur/GildedRose/README.md

 TIME

 I spent about 9 hours on this in total.
-If I had tracked the inventory info in variables instead of saving them to the db, it may have been simpler to implement (but may not have been as cool!).
-It took me time to figure out how to seed the database and to debug a few things related to that, and to debug some other Rails quirks.
+If I had tracked the inventory info in variables instead of saving them to the db, it may have been simpler to implement and I wouldn't have needed the Reload button on the page.
+It took me time to figure out how to seed the database and to debug a few things related to that, and to debug my way around some Rails quirks.

-My code is modular and scalable - and I'm looking forward to talking about it and hearing your feedback.
+I think my code is modular and scalable - and I'm looking forward to talking about it and hearing your feedback on how it could be improved.

 With more time, I would:
 1. Write unit tests.
 I've created Fixtures (in the test/fixtures folder) for each type of item, with different sets of quality/sell-in values to test the various parts of the update logic.
 I just need to write the actual tests to run through each of them and check the output.
-2. It might be possible to make the code even more scalable by abstracting out the defining distinction of each subclass as a separate subclass layer.
+2. It might be possible to make the code even more scalable by abstracting out the defining quality of each subclass as a separate subclass layer.
 For example, could there be other items besides Legendary Items which don't need to be sold and whose value never degrades?
 If yes then it might make sense to have an Item subclass called FixedValuesItem and have LegendaryItem be a subclass of that.